-Manatee County, with the help of this report, can devise a comprehensive plan to reduce its carbon footprint in the years to come.
+Manatee County with the help of this report can devise a comprehensive plan to reduce their carbon footprint over years to come.
 The scope of this project focused on Manatee County's carbon footprint quantified through a GHG audit of government operations.
-The estimation of GHG emissions was applied for the year of 2018 in various operation areas that included the County's building and facilities, water and wastewater treatment facilities, solid waste facilities, transit fleet, vehicle fleet, street and traffic lights, electric power production, process and fugitive emissions and employee commute.
+The estimation of GHG emissions was applied for the year of 2018 in various operation areas that included the county's building and facilities, water and wastewater treatment facilities, solid waste facilities, transit fleet, vehicle fleet, street and traffic lights, electric power production, process and fugitive emissions and employee commute.